StevenTammen/bibledocs.org/content/subject-index.md

 %}}

+## Fatherhood of God {#fatherhood-of-god}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-father-the-1st-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Father (the 1st Person of the Trinity)"
+%}}

 ## Forgiveness {#forgiveness}

 ### Forgiveness > Even if Jesus paid it all, it can be hard for us to embrace the forgiveness as we ought {#forgiveness-even-if-jesus-paid-it-all-it-can-be-hard-for-us-to-embrace-the-forgiveness-as-we-ought}